-1 Rebecca A. McDonald, "Stranded Costs for Interstate Pipelines," Public Utilities Fortnightly, (April 1, 1996).
+&lt;sup>1 Rebecca A. McDonald, "Stranded Costs for Interstate Pipelines," Public Utilities Fortnightly, (April 1, 1996).

-- There is increased competition in one or more of the formerly regulated sectors of a utility industry. - One or more sectors of the industry owns assets or has long-term contracts with related financial obligations. - In the past, regulation provided the opportunity for a utility to recover costs associated with the above financial obligations. - In the face of increased competition, weakened regulation or impending deregulation, the utility cannot expect to fully recover the costs associated with the above financial obligations.
+- One or more sectors of the industry owns assets or has long-term contracts with related financial obligations. - In the past, regulation provided the opportunity for a utility to recover costs associated with the above financial obligations. - In the face of increased competition, weakened regulation or impending deregulation, the utility cannot expect to fully recover the costs associated with the above financial obligations.
 These costs are generally called "transition costs." - The utility seeks regulatory intervention to recover the transition costs.